About Capitol Hill

 H Street has its fair share of options... our favorite is the family-owned and run Sidamo (an ethiopian roastery that has been around for some time).

-Lunch and Dinner... the above mentioned Pennsylvania Ave. corridor is a good place to sample a wide variety of lunch and dinner places (check out Beuchert's Saloon or Hanks Oyster Bar), as is 7th Street by Eastern Market (Aqua al 2 has great Italian food).
+Lunch and Dinner... the above mentioned Pennsylvania Ave. corridor is a good place to sample a wide variety of lunch and dinner places (check out Beuchert's Saloon or Hanks Oyster Bar), as is 7th Street by Eastern Market.
 The government crowd tends to hang out among the dozen or so eateries on Massachusetts Avenue from Union Station to 4th Street, NE.
-“Good Stuff Eatery” has some fantastic burgers, fries and shakes.
+“Good Stuff Eatery” has some fantastic burgers, fries and shakes and there is a "Sweetgreen" for some unique salads to go.
 H Street has some more fancy options as well as some unique places (check out our favorite, Maketto).

-We have three upscale pizza places that put us on the map: Matchbox at 521 8th is definitely a scene to check out, We the Pizza at Penn and 3rd is a hit with the govt. crowd, and "7th Hill" at 327 7th St. SE has truly great wood fired pizza.
-They have a highly used early-bird special ($5 pizza and $3 beer).
+Pizza places abound: Matchbox at 521 8th is definitely a scene to check out, We the Pizza at Penn and 3rd is a hit with the govt. crowd, and we hear rumors of some new offerings coming soon.

 Just east of Barracks Row and 9th and Pennsylvania Ave SE is the Hill Center (more below).
 Their lovely cafe is "Little Pearl" which features not only the best coffee and baked goods in the area but also amazing sandwiches for lunch and a full wine bar at night (and, yes, it is run by chef/owner Aaron Silverman of both Pineapple and Pearls and Rose's Luxury... see below).